-Religious belief is conditioned by the faith tradition which we receive from our parents, grandparents and even, if we are to believe Jung’s theory of the collective unconscious, from our ancient ancestors.
-If Jung is right, those who practice paganism or atheism must experience a constant inner struggle against the affirmations of God's love that their ancestors experienced.
-Perhaps this is why their lives are often tragic.
+Religious belief is conditioned by the faith tradition which we receive from our parents, grandparents and, if we believe Jung’s theory of the collective unconscious, from our archaic ancestors.
+If Jung is right, those who embrace atheism must experience an inner struggle against the affirmations of God's Presence that their ancestors experienced.

-Likewise those whose ancestors were pagans are still inwardly pagan until their Baptism into Christ's death and resurrection miraculously breaks the great delusion, freeing them to embrace Holy Tradition.
-The Häme region of Finland, for example, is traditionally known for its paganism.
-It is reported that when the Catholic missionaries began baptizing people there, some would later repent of their baptism and wash it off in a lake where the shamans sacrificed animals to the lake spirits.
-The familial tradition is so strong that elements of paganism continue for generations even after the families convert to Christianity.
-A young Fin, Jaakko Olkinuora, reports: "In western Finland, the Catholic Church was very strong before the Reformation, as was Lutheranism afterwards.
+The Finnish writer, Jaakko Olkinuora, reports: "In western Finland, the Catholic Church was very strong before the Reformation, as was Lutheranism afterwards.
 Our region, however, still has its native pagan place names and stories about spirits and demons of the lakes.
 When I was a child my mother had a book of Finnish stories collected from the old people.
 They were all pagan: demons of the lake, demons of the forest.
 My father has two Finnish names, Seppo and Tapio, both names of Finnish gods."
 (Road to Emmaus, Vol. IX, No. 4, p.
 33)

-Even among Americans who are notorious for being consumers of religion and quickly embrace innovations.Yet we too are influenced by familial traditions.
-When asked about our church affiliation, especially if we are complacent about religion, we may say that we are Baptist, or Presbyterians, or Lutherans simply because our parents were.
+Americans are notorious consumers of religion and quickly embrace innovations.Yet we too are influenced by familial traditions.
+When asked about our church affiliation, especially if we are complacent about religion, we may say that we are Baptist, or Presbyterian, or Lutheran simply because our parents were.
 Or, we may say we are agnostics in reaction to religious parents whose devotion we reject.
 Either way, familial tradition exercises no small influence on our lives.

 It seems that the tradition of our biological ancestors may predispose us to certain avenues and not to others.
-My family on both sides are English, Welsh and German.
-In seeking a religious milieu that I could embrace I've been most attracted to high-church Anglicanism, of a sort that my priest's wife, who was raised in a Serbian Orthodox family, would not find comfortable.
+My family on both sides are mostly English and Scots.
+The religious milieu that I embrace is high-church Anglicanism, of a sort that someone raised in the Baptist Church or a Greek Orthodox family would not find comfortable.

-If we go back far enough in time we find basically two religious traditions: one involving priests and the other involving shamans.
-While priests and shamans serve similar functions within their communities, they represent distinctly different, even opposite worldviews.
-Underlying shamanism is the belief that there are powerful spirits who cause imbalance and disharmony in the world.
+If we go back far in time, we find two religious traditions: one involving priests and the other involving shamans.
+While priests and shamans serve similar functions as mediators in their communities, they represent different and opposing worldviews.
+Underlying shamanism is the belief that powerful spirits cause imbalance and disharmony in the world.
 The shaman’s role is to determine which spirits are at work and to find ways to appease the spirits.
 This may or may not involve blood sacrifice.

-Underlying the priesthood is belief in a single supreme Spirit to whom humans must give an accounting, especially for the shedding of blood.
-In this view, one Great Spirit (God) holds the world in balance and it is human actions that cause disharmony.
-The vast assortment of ancient laws governing priestly ceremonies, sacrifices, and cleansing rituals clarifies the role of the priest as one who offers sacrifice according to sacred law.
-The law represents received tradition preserved through the Habiru (Hebrew) priestly lines which extend deep into antiquity.
+Underlying the priesthood is belief in a God whose Spirit never lies.
+In this view, the world is held in balance by a Supreme Creator, and it is human actions that cause disharmony.
+The ancient laws governing priestly ceremonies, sacrifices, and ritual purity clarify the role of the priest as one who offers sacrifice according to sacred law.
+These laws are part of a received tradition preserved through the Habiru (Hebrew) priestly lines which extend deep into antiquity.